Health and Exercise Science graduate leads sports performance research

 “I wasn’t sure when I started last fall if I liked research or not, but after doing it for almost a year now, I really like it.
 This is what I want to keep doing.”

 Besides his lab life, Taylor has attended several academic conferences.
-Last month, he competed in the National Physiology Bowl in Florida.
+Last month, he competed in the American College of Sports Medicine College Bowl in Florida.

 The undergraduate research experience equipped Ewell with skills to lead his ongoing summer project.
 More importantly, it ignited his passion for research.